ag-grid/devtools/packages/codemods/DEVELOPER.md

 # Developer Guide

-## Package scripts

-This package contains the following npm scripts:

-- `build`: Build this package (outputs the compiled package into the `./dist` directory)
-- `lint`: Lint the source code
-- `test`: Run tests (or use `test:watch` to enable watch mode)
-- `build:tasks`: Build dependencies for the task runner scripts (see below)

-## Common tasks

-> These tasks assume the task runner script dependencies have already been built.
-This can be done by navigating to the `packages/codemods` directory within the repository and running `pnpm run build:tasks`

 ### Adding new transformation rules to an existing codemod

 Codemods typically comprise a set of source transformations.